MusicDin/kubitect/docs/user-guide/configuration/hosts.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `false`

-By default remote hosts are not verified in the known SSH hosts.
+By default, remote hosts are not verified in the known SSH hosts.
-If for any reason host verification is desired, you can enable it for each host separately.
+If you want to verify hosts, you can enable host verification for each host separately.

 ```yaml
 hosts: